anoochit/zeal_iot/doc/index.md

 6. Edit `lib/config.dart` with you Firebase web key, see your web key at project setting page.

+7. Build Zeal IoT with Flutter ``flutter build web``.

-7. Deploy Zeal IoT to Firebase Hosting.
+8. Deploy Zeal IoT to Firebase Hosting ``firebase deploy --only hosting``.

-8. Now, you can register a new account, add device and push data.
+9. Now, you can register a new account, add device and push data.

-\
-\
 Develop your firmware
 ===